kikipet/HALO/README.md

 I don't even know what kind of sensor this is.
 It can use analog (but inaccurate/imprecise), PWM (ok) or serial (the best).
 We're using serial.

+Make sure that Serial Port is enabled and Serial Console is disabled

 ### Tracking